 Interestingly, the worst suburbs for bubble tea are mostly clustered around Penrith and Richmond.
 These suburbs are out west, near or within the Blue Mountains.
 They are less densely populated areas, with somewhat older populations, and a relatively small expat population.
 Given what we know this makes sense.
 These characteristics would predict a lack of bubble tea shops and drinkers.
 The interesting exception is Mortdale, located next to one of the postcodes with the most bubble tea shops, Hurstville.
 Mortdale has a large population, but a very small percent of expats and young people make up that population.

 What can we say about bubble tea drinkers overall?
 They tend to live in more densely populated areas.
 They are much more likely to be 20-34 years old than any other age.
 The best predictors of a bubble tea shop’s presence are the percent of the population in that postcode born overseas and the percent of the population working in food and accomodation.
 Areas with high Chinese, Thai, and Indonesian expat populations are particularly fond of the drink.
 Rural areas in Greater Sydney’s far west tend not to like the drink and are poor candidates for a shop.
 Finally, bubble tea chains should consider opening shops in Homebush; the population in the area would be very likely to consume bubble tea.

 This analysis was done exclusively using public data.
 The potential is much larger with bigger, more focused datasets.
 These are usually private though.
-We’ve helped companies realize where they’ve been losing millions on fixable mistakes and guided them to data backed decisions with the data shared with us.
+We’ve helped companies conduct market research backed by data and identify gaps and opportunities in the market.
 If any bubble tea execs are reading this, some transaction data would help us take this to the next level for you!

 About the Author